-For details about how to apply for a bus pass or other travel discounts, contact your local council.
-Visit gov.uk/find-localcouncil If you live in Northern Ireland, call Translink on 028 9066 6630 or use textphone 18001 9066 6630.
+For details about how to apply for a bus pass or other travel discounts in England, Scotland and Wales, contact your local council.
+Visit gov.uk/find-local-council If you live in Northern Ireland, call Translink on 028 9066 6630, or use textphone 18001 028 9066 6630.
 You can also ask at your local bus or coach station.

-In England, Scotland and Wales, the Disabled Persons Railcard entitles people with mobility needs to one-third off rail fares.
-If you are travelling with another adult, they will also get the one-third discount.
+In England, Scotland and Wales, the Disabled Persons Railcard gives people with mobility needs one-third off their rail fares.
+If you are travelling with another adult, they will also get the same discount.
 To apply, visit disabledpersons-railcard.co.uk

-A Senior Railcard allows people aged 60 or over to save a third on rail fares.
-You can buy a Senior Railcard online at senior-railcard.co.uk, at a station ticket office or by calling 0345 3000 250.
+A Senior Railcard allows people aged 60 or over to save one-third on rail fares.
+You can buy a Senior Railcard online at senior-railcard.co.uk at a station ticket office, or by calling 0345 3000 250

-In Northern Ireland, half fare bus and rail travel is available for people with mobility needs.
-To get this discount, you must apply for a travel card called a SmartPass.
-A 60 Plus SmartPass allows people gaed between 60 and 64 to travel free throughout Northern Ireland, A Senior SmartPass allows people aged 65 or over to travel free throughout the island of Ireland.
-See translink.co.uk/usingtranslink/ticketsandtravelcards/ concession
+In Northern Ireland, people with mobility needs can get 50% off their bus and rail travel.
+To get this discount, you must apply for a travel card called a Half Fare SmartPass.
+A 60 Plus SmartPass allows people aged between 60 and 64 to travel free throughout Northern Ireland.
+A Senior SmartPass allows people aged 65 or over to travel free throughout the island of Ireland.
+Visit translink.co.uk/usingtranslink/ticketsandtravelcards/ concession

-To get an application form for a SmartPass, visit your local Translink bus or rail station, call 028 9066 6630 (Textphone 18001 9066 6630) or email smartpass@translink.co.uk
+To get an application form for a SmartPass, visit your local Translink bus or rail station, call 028 9066 6630, textphone 18001 028 9066 6630 or email smartpass@translink.co.uk

-For more information about reduced rail fares, you can check at your local train station or visit the National Rail website at nationalrail.co.uk This website covers rail travel all over the UK.
+For more information about reduced rail fares, you can check at your local train station or visit the National Rail website at nationalrail.co.uk This website covers rail. travel all over the UK